odrzutowiec/darkplaces/README.md

 You may use the generated build file directly (whether make, ninja, or otherwise) for subsequent builds.

-~~If you use CMake directly, your build configuration will still be cached in case you decide to use the build script later.~~
+If you use CMake directly, your build configuration will still be cached in case you decide to use the build script later.

-Disabled due to bugs.
+Note: Due to a deficiency in CMake, the build threads and extra CMake options are not saved properly.